aws/aws-iot-device-sdk-js-v2/documents/FAQ.md

 #### Uncaught Error: A dynamic link library (DLL) initialization routine failed. \\?\<library path>
 The vercel/pkg is a tool to package your Node.js project into an executable that can be run on devices without Node.js installed.
 You can find instructions at https://github.com/vercel/pkg.
 If the DLL load failure issue happened on windows with Vercel/pkg, please try the latest version.
 The issue should be fixed in v1.19.1.
 The library `aws-iot-device-sdk-v2` depends on the native modules `aws-crt`.
-When we package the node project, the node.exe was renamed into the standalone executable.
-In such case, the symbols needed by native modules are exported by the renamed executable instead of node.exe.
-In order to load native modules on Windows, the library need to install a delay-load hook that triggers when the native module is loaded to redirect the reference to use the loading executable.
-A windows delay load is required for `aws-crt`.
+When vercel/pkg package the node project, it would renamed node.exe into the generated single executable.
+In such case, the symbols needed by native modules `aws-crt` are exported by the renamed executable instead of node.exe.
+In order to load native modules on Windows, the library need to install a delay-load hook to redirect the reference to use the loading executable.
+A windows delay load is required here.

 ### I still have more questions about this sdk?